FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: FakeChain: Reasoning on Image Authenticity

 \subsection{Human Expert Feedback}

-As shown in Fig.~\ref{fig:acoti}, we require a few human annotations in \textit{step1-steer} and \textit{step2-demonstrate} of \textit{ACoTI}, including the trace evidence category and reasoning demonstration respectively.
-Therefore, we conduct a well-controlled \textit{in-lab} experiment involving 30 \textit{trained} human experts with experience in image generation as annotators, ensuring qualified understanding of generative patterns.
-For \textit{step1-steer}, experts are required to correctly distinguish whether the image is AI-generated, and then select supporting categories, ensuring only accurate judgments contribute to the dataset.
-In practice, we provide a category set for reference $\mathcal{F}$ =\ \{\textit{texture, edge, clarity, light\&shadow, anatomy, layout, symmetry, reflection, perspective, physics, shape, theme, content deficiency, distortion, unrealistic, overall hue}\}~\cite{li2024fakebench}, which can characterize authenticity across different levels of trace evidence.
-Each image is annotated by two and only the intersection of selected categories is retained to improve reliability.
-Additionally, experts can provide supplementary authenticity-related information at will, such as specific area of occurrence and commonsense knowledge.
-For \textit{step 2-demonstrate}, we fix 50 fake and 50 genuine images, and employ experts to annotate manually with detailed reasoning.
-These expert-annotated images constitute the exemplar sets $\{{\chi}^{+}, {\chi}^{-}\}$ as illustrated in upper Fig.~\ref{fig:acoti}, where $^{+}$ and $^{-}$ denote AI-generated and genuine images respectively.
-To ensure balance, we manually guarantee each category of $\mathcal{F}$ emerges in at least three exemplars.
-Herein, we establish the necessary human supervision for the subsequent reasoning collection.
+As shown in Fig.~\ref{fig:acoti}, we require a few human annotations in \textit{step1-steer} and \textit{step2-demonstrate}, including the trace evidence category and reasoning demonstration.
+Therefore, we conduct a controlled in-lab experiment involving 30 trained human experts experienced in image generation, ensuring qualified understanding of generative patterns.
+In \textit{step1-steer}, experts first distinguish whether an image is AI-generated and then select supporting categories.
+This ensures only correct annotations contribute to the dataset.
+In practice, we provide a category set for reference $\mathcal{F}$ =\ \{\textit{texture, edge, clarity, light\&shadow, anatomy, layout, symmetry, reflection, perspective, physics, shape, theme, content deficiency, distortion, unrealistic, overall hue}\}~\cite{li2024fakebench}, covering multiple levels of forensic evidence.
+To avoid overly broad selections, annotators are instructed to choose only verifiable cues rather than all plausible categories.
+Practically, each image receives at most six categories.
+Every image is annotated by two experts, and only the intersection of their selections is kept to reduce annotator-specific bias.
+Additionally, experts can provide authenticity-related observations at will, such as specific affected regions or relevant commonsense cues.
+In \textit{step 2-demonstrate}, we fix 50 fake and 50 genuine images and employ experts to annotate manually with detailed reasoning.
+These annotations constitute the exemplar set $\{{\chi}^{+}, {\chi}^{-}\}$ shown in upper Fig.~\ref{fig:acoti}, where $^{+}$ and $^{-}$ denote AI-generated and genuine images respectively.
+To ensure coverage, we manually guarantee that each category in $\mathcal{F}$ emerges in at least three exemplars.
+This process establishes the human supervision needed for subsequent reasoning collection.